-(1) On being served with a copy of a notice of appeal, the transcript coordinator shall examine the notice of appeal and determine:

-- (a) Whether the party has designated a record of oral proceedings as part of the record on appeal; - (b) Whether preparation of a transcript of the designated proceedings is required by law or these rules; and - (c) Whether the proceedings were reported by a court reporter or recorded by audio or video recording equipment, or both. - (2) (a) When a party has designated as part of the record on appeal a transcript of oral proceedings reported by: - (i) A court reporter, the transcript coordinator shall forward a copy of the notice of appeal to the court reporter or reporters who reported the proceedings designated as part of the record on appeal and inform the reporter(s) of the due date of the transcript. - (ii) Audio or video recording, the transcript coordinator shall identify one or more qualified transcribers, forward a copy of the notice of appeal to the transcriber(s) along with a certified copy of the audio or video tape recording, and inform the transcriber(s) of the due date of the transcript. - (b) Except as provided in paragraph (c) of this subsection, the party shall make financial arrangements with the court reporter(s) or transcriber(s) for preparation of the transcript. - (c) When the appellant is eligible for court-appointed counsel on appeal, authorization for the preparation of the transcript at state expense is governed by the policies and procedures of the Office of Public Defense Services.1 - (d) If the transcript coordinator has not forwarded the notice of appeal to the court reporter(s) or has not forwarded the notice of appeal and a certified copy of the audio or video tape recording to a transcriber before the transcript due date, the transcript coordinator shall notify the appellate court of that fact. - (3) After making arrangements with the court reporter(s) or transcriber(s) as provided in subsection (2) of this rule, the transcript coordinator shall notify the appellate court and the parties to the appeal of the name, address, telephone number, and e-mail address of each court reporter or transcriber, or both, as appropriate, who will be preparing all or a part of the transcript. - (4) It shall be the responsibility of each court reporter or transcriber with whom arrangements have been made to prepare a transcript to:
+- (1) On being served with a copy of a notice of appeal, the transcript coordinator shall examine the notice of appeal and determine: - (a) Whether the party has designated a record of oral proceedings as part of the record on appeal; - (b) Whether preparation of a transcript of the designated proceedings is required by law or these rules; - (c) Whether the proceedings were reported by a court reporter or recorded by audio or video recording equipment, or both; and - (d) Whether the party has designated an audio or video recording played in the court as part of the record on appeal and, if so, whether the party has requested preparation of a transcript of the recording. - (2) (a) When a party has designated as part of the record on appeal a transcript of oral proceedings reported by: - (i) A court reporter, the transcript coordinator shall forward a copy of the notice of appeal to the court reporter or reporters who reported the proceedings designated as part of the record on appeal and inform the reporter(s) of the due date of the transcript. - (ii) Audio or video recording, the transcript coordinator shall identify one or more qualified transcribers, forward a copy of the notice of appeal to the transcriber(s) along with a certified copy of the audio or video tape recording, and inform the transcriber(s) of the due date of the transcript. - (b) Except as provided in paragraph (c) of this subsection, the party shall make financial arrangements with the court reporter(s) or transcriber(s) for preparation of the transcript. - (c) When the appellant is eligible for court-appointed counsel on appeal, authorization for the preparation of the transcript at state expense is governed by the policies and procedures of the Office of Public Defense Services. - (d) If the transcript coordinator has not forwarded the notice of appeal to the court reporter(s) or has not forwarded the notice of appeal and a certified copy of the audio or video tape recording to a transcriber before the transcript due date, the transcript coordinator shall notify the appellate court of that fact.